rlee287/py_autoupdate/docs/source/quickstart.rst

        if response == "y":
            # Update code
            launch.update()
-   # Run code
+   # Run developer code here
    sys.exit(launch.run())

 Replace ``https://update-url`` with the actual url of the folder on the server.

 .. note::

-   You can call OS detection routines in the initialization file and use this to have different update URLs for different operating systems.
+   You can create OS dependent URLs by calling OS detection routines in the initialization file and creating different update URLs for different operating systems.
 This is useful for packaging OS dependent files.